tomZpeng/CSI300-Index-Floating-Income-Structured-Product/README.md

           N: From T_0 to T_n, the number of trading day  <br>
       Total return at matrity = Fixed rate of income + Floating rate of income

-##  and use the actual distirbution to do Monte Carlo Simulation and esimate the distribution of the Total return at matrity, which the client really care
+##  and use the actual distirbution to do Monte Carlo Simulation and esimate the distribution of the Total return at matrity for Product 1 and Product 2, which the client really care